 DH relies on the assumption that the discrete logarithm problem (DLP) is difficult to solve.
 However, in practice the parameters need to be chosen carefully or the discrete logarithm can be easy to crack, which we'll explore in these challenges.
 Furthermore, the most basic version of the protocol is vulnerable to a man-in-the-middle attack, showing how DH requires careful authentication of who you are talking to.

-, together with the operations of both addition and multiplication is a ring.
-This means that adding or multiplying any two elements in the set returns another element in the set.
+The set of integers modulo $N$, together with the operations of both addition and multiplication forms a ring $\mathbb{Z}/ N\mathbb{Z}$.
+Fundamentally, this means that adding or multiplying any two elements in the set returns another element in the set.

-, we are guaranteed an inverse of every element in the set, and so the ring is promoted to a field.
-We refer to this field as a finite field Fp
+When the modulus is prime: $N = p$, we are additionally guaranteed a multiplicative inverse of every element in the set, and so the ring is promoted to a field.
+In particular, we refer to this field as a finite field denoted $\Fp$.

 You must be logged in to submit your flag.